helenzhou6/FAC-Notes/WeekTen.md

     * From the agile methodology, a role within Scrum (product management)
 * **User story** - Defines a single testable interaction.
 VS **User journey** - Describes all the interactions required to achieve a user goal.
 It is made up of several User stories.
 Who, what, wow - A to B with outcome.
 * **User centered design** - designing for the problem - narrowing it down to the most important goal to achieve as the first iteration of the app, and mindful of user stories.
+* **UI** - wireframes: best possible portrayal of data (such as hierarchy) VS **UX**: beyond the app, data flow, what assume people know already & what do once have the app (writing it out as a conversation between the user and app)

 * The stages:
     *  **Emphasise**  (conduct research to develop an understanding of your users/ building a connection with the people you're building for / reduce the amount of biases you have about who the users will be) > **Define** (Combine all your research and observe where your users problems exist / problem statement) > **Ideate** (Generate a range of crazy, creative ideas / solutions to the problem) > **Prototype** (Build real, tactile representations for a range of your ideas)> **Test** (Return to your users for feedback) > **Implement** (Put the vision into effect)